Tita Becky •

 Add dried bay leaves (2 leaves).

 DO NOT stir.
-Leave it alone and let it come to a simmer for 5 minutes.
+Leave it alone and let it come to a boil for 5 minutes.